pnordboj/PlayStation2Upscaler/README.md

     - Monitor the progress through the progress bar and the status text.

 6. **Pause/Resume Upscaling**:
-    - Click `Pause` to pause the upscaling process.
     - Click `Resume` to resume the upscaling process.

 7. **Stop Upscaling**: